Please note that Tapas no longer supports Internet Explorer.

 I shook my head but didn’t push the topic further.
 We continued drinking in silence for a good while.
 For once, I had nothing to say.
 I didn’t even feel like talking.

-“So you’re making me do the talk thing…” he muttered, and sighed.
+“So you’re making me do the talk thing…” he muttered and sighed, almost like he’d heard my thoughts.
 “I thought you believed me when I said it wasn’t your fault.”

 I tried to smile, but I had no reason to smile.
 “How can I live with myself?”
 I whispered.